p10rahulm/your-static-website/content/docs/create_your_website/upload_to_github.md

 # Writeup goes below
 +++

-So the files are now all with your settings and basic configurations have been changed, it's a good time to preview the site and then upload to github
+The files are now updated with *your* settings and basic configurations.
+It's a good time to preview the site and then upload to github

+### Preview the Site

 1. Open a bash/terminal/command prompt and cd into your website folder
     - For example if your website files are at `c:\users\yourname\website`, then type `cd c:\users\yourname\website`